 Django includes a “signal dispatcher” which helps decoupled applications get notified when actions occur elsewhere in the framework.
 In a nutshell, signals allow certain senders to notify a set of receivers that some action has taken place.
 They’re especially useful when many pieces of code may be interested in the same events.

-Django provides a set of built-in signals that let user code get notified by Django itself of certain actions.
-These include some useful notifications:
+Django’s built-in signals let user code get notified of certain actions.

-You can also define and send your own custom signals; see below.
+You can also define and send your own custom signals.
+See Defining and sending signals below.

 To receive a signal, register a receiver function using the